Tags: cinnamon, yeast breads

 How to make Cinnamon Crispies:

-Roll out dough on a floured surface into an approximately 9×12-inch rectangle.
-Brush on a couple of tablespoons of melted butter.
-Combine 1/4 cup sugar, 1/4 cup brown sugar, and 1/4 teaspoon cinnamon.
+Follow the directions to make Grandmother Bread.
+After the first rise, roll out each half of the dough on a floured surface into a 12-inch square.
+Brush on 1/4 cup melted butter.
+Combine 1/2 cup sugar, 1/2 cup brown sugar, and 1/2 teaspoon cinnamon.
 Spread over buttered dough.

-Roll up, seal seams, and cut into 12 pieces.
+Roll up each half, seal seams, and cut into 12 pieces.
 Place on greased baking sheets a few inches apart.
-(Because they are going to be flattened out, these make large rolls and you may need two baking sheets, six rolls per pan.)
-Use the bottom of a glass to flatten rolls.
+Use the bottom of a glass to flatten pieces.
 Let rise for 30 minutes.
 You have time to watch Judge Judy, or fantasize about eating a sweet, hot crispie.

 After 30 minutes, cover the rolls with waxed paper and use a rolling pin to flatten the rolls again.